TomasCespedes/Lexer-Parser-Analyzer/README.md

 # Lexer-Parser-Analyzer
 ## About the Project
 Lexer and Parser program was a 2 part program that was assigned as a project during my Programming Languages class.
 CLite is our simplified programming language that looks a little like C and Java.
 Given a text file, we should be able to run through it and count all the tokens and the kind of tokens they are.
-If there are illegal decelerations like
+If there are illegal decelerations like a number being 3.4.5, the program should give the error code and tell the user which line it is on.

 These programs were written using PyCharm.
 I have uploaded what I completed during the school year but since we did not use GitHub for the class there is no step by step commit available.
 The Lexer was Part 1 of the assignment.
 In order to test the lexer I used the lexertest.c file that is available in the repository.